It’s reasonable to assume that as pups age they will stop coming into heat, or season as it’s also called.

 How to Tell if Your Old Dog is in Heat?

-Yes, a 10 year old dog can be in heat and therefore get pregnant.
-Actually, she can go into heat throughout her life.
-Signs aren’t always as obvious by this stage, which is why dog owners may assume their senior pup is past the point where they can get pregnant.
+Although female dogs can go into heat throughout their life, signs aren’t always as obvious by old age, which is why dog owners may assume their senior pup is past the point where they can get pregnant.

 - Peeing more often

 - Discharge (at first it may be bloody, then become watery and pinkish)

 In old dogs, some of these common signs can indicate a serious health issue.

 For example, while peeing more often is a sign of a dog in heat, in an older dog it can indicate kidney disease, diabetes or Cushing’s.

 It also may be possible your dog isn’t peeing more, but rather cannot wait to go outside like she used to.

 That could be due to dementia where she forgets her housetraining, or a urinary tract infection (UTI).